deephyper/tutorials/tutorials/scripts/01_Tuning_of_MPI_programs/README.rst

 In ``run_mpi()`` we obtain the absolute path of the MPI binary,  execute it with ``subprocess`` module, and parse the captured output.
 When submitting to execution in ``supbrosess.run`` we use ``mpirun`` as an executor, specify necessary environment variables and hosts with slots, and add binary ``exe`` with an argument obtained through ``config`` dictionary.
 The result of ``exe`` binary execution obtained through parsing is returned from ``run_mpi()``.

-More powerfull wrapper with initialization and finalization
+More powerful wrapper with initialization and finalization
 -----------------------------------------------------------

 In spite of being able to run simple MPI binary this wrapper has several limitations.
 The simple MPI binary we compiled above obtains hyperparameters through a command-line interface but in general, binary may require input files.
 Therefore it is important to do some initialization before submitting binary for execution.
 Another drawback is the absence of finalization.
 In this demonstration, we create a context manager ``Experiment`` for these purposes.
 In the initialization phase, ``Experiment`` creates a directory for the run, and changed the correct path to it, under finalization if changes path back.
 In the created folder we make to two files for ``stdout`` and ``stderr`` produced by binary ``exe``.
 Running command is also saved.